jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 this situation.
 There is a common misconception that ransomware events follow a single pattern.
 In reality, different affiliate groups often use distinct tradecraft to deploy the same tooling.
-This makes threat hunters job of identifying early stages of ransomware preparation more complex, requiring awareness of a vast array of intrusion tactics and methodologies leveraged by affiliates.
+This makes threat hunters’ job of identifying early stages of ransomware preparation more complex, requiring awareness of a vast array of intrusion tactics and methodologies leveraged by affiliates.
 To demonstrate exactly how the strategy of different affiliates can vary,